Josney1223/nvim/README.md

 For NVIM
 ### Golang (Gopls)
 Needs Go installed
+If Ubuntu use snap store
 ### Python (pylsp)
 Needs Python3 installed
 ### JS (ts_ls, eslint, svelte)
-Needs Node 20+ installed(i think this is the minimum version)
+Needs Node 20+ installed(i think this is the minimum version) If Ubuntu install npm and with npm install node.
 ### Tailwind CSS (tailwindcss)
-Needs Node 20+ installed(i think this is the minimum version)
+Needs Node 20+ installed(i think this is the minimum version) If Ubuntu install npm and with npm install node.

 ## Installed Plugins and Major Commands
 - Leader command: ` `